willroscoe/UmbEpubReader/README.md

 Epub books have embeded files such as images and fonts, and the plugin allows these file to be served/accessed via custom book routing i.e. /books/{NAME OF BOOK}/read/images/cover.jpg.
 Embeded book css styles are added automatically to the outputted html to speed up rendering.
+See the Security section below.

 Please note this plugin has been developed for a specific project and as such may not provided an exhaustive list of functionality or deal with all possible eventualities when encountering different epub books.
 You can, however, use the plugin source code as a basis for your own requirements.